 We’ve covered what the algorithm is and how it works.

-We’ve summarized RankBrain’s history and its connect with user experience.
+We’ve summarized RankBrain’s history and its connection with user experience.

 We’ve essentially covered everything necessary when it comes to RankBrain, including how RankBrain affects SEO.
 The only thing that remains to be done is for you to start heeding our advice.